jazzband/django-newsletter/README.rst

   message.
 * Extend subscription models to allow for mail deliverability feedback.
 * Refactor default contact email out of the templates.
+* If you have an e-mail address the username can be found.
+Depending on the usage this should be fixed.

 License
 =======